o3de/o3de.org/content/docs/userguide/particle-importing-library.md

+description: ' Use the &ALY; &particle-editor; to import a particle library. '
+slug: particle-importing-library
+title: Importing Particle Libraries
+---
 # Importing Particle Libraries<a name="particle-importing-library"></a>

 Particle effect data is stored in an XML\-based library file\.
 You can import a particle library for your game\.